sderosiaux/react-stack-step-by-step/README.md

 - Build `bundle.js`
   - using `./node_modules/.bin/webpack` or `.\node_modules\.bin\webpack` according to your OS.
 (Note: we assume `webpack` is not installed globally, we are using the local version here)
+  - that will create the file in `src/` for now

 We didn't change our app logic, just the pipes !